dalboris/vpaint/README.md

 - On MacOS 10.10 Yosemite, maximizing the window is poorly supported.
 If you want to exit maximizing, hide the toolbar and action bar with "View > Toolbar" and "View > Action Bar" so you can access the minimize button again.

-- Some users have experienced a mouse pointer issue: the pointer drawn by VPaint is not at the same location as your mouse cursor.
+- If you have a retina display, then the pointer drawn by VPaint is not at the same location as your mouse cursor.
 It doesn't prevent using VPaint but it is quite inconvenient.
+See [#22](https://github.com/dalboris/vpaint/issues/22) for details.

 - In the status bar (at the bottom), whenever "CTRL" is mentioned, you should use the COMMAND key instead.